 Have you noticed that on every cover of Oprah’s magazine she is smiling?
-Think what you want, but I believe her smile is sincere.
+Think about what you want, but I believe her smile is sincere.
 She does nothing for financial gain—that point in her life passed long ago.
 For Oprah, it’s about spiritual meaning.

 Measuring America’s Spiritual Hunger

 If spiritual health is measured according to outward matters, the decline of the Roman, Protestant (you name it) empire is upon us.
 But maybe spiritual health is not so one-dimensional as 30-second phone polls can measure when we are disturbed in the evening hours.

 Attendance, size, the counting of heads is not the sole barometer most “Influentials” in history have relied upon to measure the state of true spiritual affairs.

 Jesus did not pay one spit of attention to the fluctuating attendance of the crowds who showed up when He spoke.
 If He had bought into this emotional roller coaster of such passing silliness, confusion would have perhaps ensued.